New Philadelphia, Ohio: Library

+The Tuscarawas County Public Library is the main branch of six in its library system, located in New Philadelphia, the county seat.
+The other five of its six branches consist of the Bolivar Branch, Strasburg Branch, Sugarcreek Branch, Tuscarawas (Tusky) Branch, and the Mobile Services Branch that is also located in New Philadelphia.
+The Main Library is located at 121 Fair Avenue just off of North Broadway Street.
+The TCPL System is a member of the SEO (Serving Every Ohioan) Library Consortium, a system consisting of 98 public libraries.
+The SEO Service Center, located in Caldwell, is a branch of the State Library of Ohio, which supports a consortium of 98 library systems at 268 service points throughout 49 counties across Ohio using the OPLIN network.
+SEO supports a centralized shared catalog database that includes over 8.1 million items with a patron database of nearly one million users, with an annual circulation of over 15 million.

 Tuscora Park

 Tuscora Park is a municipal park that features a carousel, ferris wheel, miniature railroad, roller coaster, swing ride, and kiddie rides, along with miniature golf, playgrounds, a swimming pool, and batting cages.
-Tuscora Park was originally built as a project of the Works Progress Administration; original stone work gates, paths and retaining walls still adorn the park.
+Tuscora Park was originally built as a project of the Works Progress Administration; original stone work gates, paths, and retaining walls still adorn the park.
 The park is now the home of the Park Place Teen Center, a facility for high school students that provides entertainment of all types.
 Events at the park include a Summer Showcase and the annual First Town Days festival.

 The Summer Showcase is held in the Tuscora Park Amphitheater.
-Events at the amphitheater include Sunday church services, plays and concerts featuring local talent.
-On the last day of the First Town Days festival the park hosts the U.S. Air Force Band of Flight, which plays in the amphitheater.
+Events at the amphitheater include Sunday church services, plays, and concerts featuring local talent.
+On the last day of the First Town Days festival, the park hosts the U.S. Air Force Band of Flight, which plays in the amphitheater.

 Around 1940, New Philadelphia purchased the Herschell-Spillman carousel secondhand.
-It is a rare all-wooden carousel.
-It includes 36 carved wooden jumping horses, two chariots and 428 individual lights.
+It is a rare, all-wooden carousel.
+It includes 36 carved wooden jumping horses, two chariots, and 428 individual lights.
 The center panels are adorned with 14 original oil paintings.
-Music is provided by a Wurlitzer #153 military Band Organ.
+Music is provided by a Wurlitzer #153 military band organ.
 The carousel is 40 feet in diameter and weighs 10 tons.
 It was manufactured in 1928 by the Spillman Manufacturing Company of North Tonawanda, New York.
 David Miller is well known for his 40 years of service on the Tuscora Park Carousel.

 The First Town Days, which includes a Grand Parade and fireworks display, runs on the weekend leading up to the Fourth of July.

-The company that manages Tuscora Park is a non-profit, RTY Inc. The organization frequently hires high school and college students to operate rides and sell tickets.
+The company that manages Tuscora Park is a nonprofit, RTY Inc. The organization frequently hires high school and college students to operate rides and sell tickets.

 Education

 Primary and secondary

-Children in New Philadelphia are served by the New Philadelphia City School District.
-The current schools in the district are:
+Children in New Philadelphia are served by the New Philadelphia City School District, which includes five elementary schools, one middle school, and New Philadelphia High School.
+The private Tuscarawas Central Catholic High School is also located in the city.